CCI-MOC/hil/docs/rest_api.md

   not return any data, in which case this is omitted.
 * A list of possible errors.

-In addition to the error codes listed for each API call, HaaS may return a `400 Bad Request` if something is wrong with the request (e.g. malformed request body), or `401 Unauthorized` if the user does not have permission to execute the supplied request.
+In addition to the error codes listed for each API call, HaaS may
+return:

+* 400 if something is wrong with the request (e.g. malformed request body)
+* 401 if the user does not have permission to execute the supplied request.
+* 404 if the api call references an object that does not exist (obviously, this is acceptable for calls that create the resource)

 Below is an example.